espsomo/ESPsomo/README.md

+You're absolutely right.
+The Table of Contents links weren't formatted correctly for GitHub.
+Here's the fixed README.md with properly working anchor links:

 # ESPsomo

 Universal firmware for small to medium mesh networks based on ESP microcontrollers leveraging ESP-NOW, WiFi, and BLE protocols.